Posts by Patty Thorpe

 Fight like a girl

-Written by Patty on August 14, 2009 at 11:34 am
+Written by on Aug 14, 2009

 I got into my first fight when I was twelve years old.
 I was walking home from school with my best friend Gina when a group of other girls surrounded us.
 In seconds, I went from thinking about my afternoon snack to strategizing how to get home with my teeth intact.
 The fight — here's a surprise — was over a guy.
 The boyfriend of the one of the girls had taken far too much interest in my red hair, and she wasn't pleased.